Golaszewski/PRANCE/README.md

-# PRANCE
-## Phage-and-Robotics Assisted Near-Continuous Evolution
+# PRANCE: Phage-and-Robotics Assisted Near-Continuous Evolution

 PRANCE is a new method for PHAGE-assisted evolution of biomolecules.